bluecough/terraform-provider-ciscofdm/README.md

 | ------------- | ------------------------------------------------------------------------- | -------  | -------------- |
 | `name`        | The name should be deploy or any string as its not used.                  | Required | string         |

+Authors
+George Seeto - bluecough

+License
+This project is licensed under the Apache 2 License - see the LICENSE file for details